rwx-tarun/Recipe-celery-repo/README.md

 # Recipe-celery-repo
-Recipe website with multiple recipes using django Celery Redis Caching
+Recipe website with multiple recipes using Django Celery Redis Caching
 - Recipe website using Django , Celery Redis, Templates, HTML , CSS
 - Implemented Caching using Celery Redis to avoid pinging DB everytime
 - Provided Search functionality with Caching to search any dish